outlaws42/weather-kiosk_backend/README.md

 requires: python 3.3, Open Weather Map api key, mongoDB database

 ## config.py
-You will need to create a dir in weatherkiosk called instance and your config.py.
+You will need to create a dir in weatherkiosk called instance and put in your config.py.
 So it will be like this weatherkiosk/instance/config.py
 You can get a api key from https://openweathermap.org/  Alternativally you can use the weather bit API https://www.weatherbit.io/.
 To use weather bit you would need to change the `API` setting in the `settings.py` to 1 as well as get a weather bit API key and put it in the `config.py` file as follows.

 ```python